dekuNukem/duckyPad-Pro/doc/linux_macos_notes.md

 ![The text to run the configurator shown in a terminal window.](../resources/photos/app/run.png)

-* Authenticate.
-Your password will be hidden in the terminal, the letters won't appear but press enter and the configurator should launch!
+* Type your password.
+The letters won't appear, but press enter and the configurator should launch!

 > [!IMPORTANT]
-> You should use this to start the application every time, it grants the configurator permission to connect to the duckypad.
+> Use this to start the app every time, it grants the configurator permission to connect to the duckyPad.

 ---------